Le0nX/anki-clone/README.md

 You should also be careful about creating retain cycles.
 Most often, delegate properties should be weak.
 If an object must absolutely have a delegate set, consider adding the delegate as an input to the object’s initializer and marking its type as forced unwrapped using ! instead of optional via ?.
 This will force consumers to set the delegate before using the object.
 If you find yourself tempted to create a strong delegate, another design pattern may be better suited for your use case.
 For example, you might consider using the strategy pattern instead.

+* The delegation pattern has three parts: an object needing a delegate, a delegate protocol and a delegate.
+* This pattern allows you to break up large classes and create generic, reusable components.
+* Delegates should be weak properties in the vast majority of use cases.

 ### Strategy

 ### Singleton